Nicolò Rovella: Youth

 On 12 November 2020, Rovella debuted for the under-21 team, playing as a starter in a European Championship qualifying match against Iceland in Reykjavík, in which Azzurrini won 2–1.
 He was subsequently included in the squad that took part in the 2021 European Championship in Slovenia and Hungary.
 However, Rovella got sent off after receiving a double yellow card in the second group stage match against Spain, as Italy was eventually eliminated from the tournament in the quarter-finals, after a 5–3 loss to Portugal.

 Rovella was confirmed in the following cycle of the under-21 national team, as he scored his first goal for the Azzurrini on 29 March 2022, netting the lone goal of a 1–0 victory against Bosnia and Herzegovina in the 2023 UEFA European Under-21 Championship qualification.

 Senior

 On 8 November 2024, coach Luciano Spalletti included Rovella in the Italy first team squad for the upcoming UEFA Nations League fixtures against Belgium and France.
 The same year on 14 November, he debuted in a 1–0 victory against the former opponent by playing 79 minutes.

 Style of play

-Rovella is a well-rounded, right-footed and versatile midfielder, who can play as a mezzala, playmaker, or attacking midfielder.
-His biggest strengths are his first touch, his vision, his passing range and his tactical intelligence.
+Rovella is a right-footed midfielder, who can play as a mezzala, playmaker, or attacking midfielder.
+He has been noted for his first touch, his vision, his passing range and tactical awareness.
 Rovella is also regarded for his elegant style of play and his charisma.